 Start doing the exercises your doctor, nurse, or physical therapist showed you how to do.
 This may be 1 day to 1 week after surgery, depending on the instructions you were given.
 These exercises will help you regain your shoulder and arm range of motion.
 Range of motion usually returns in about 4 to 6 weeks.

 Exercise your arm holding it higher than your heart by opening and closing your hand 15 to 25 times.
 Try to do this 3 or 4 times a day.
 This exercise helps push lymph fluid out of the arm through the lymph vessels that are still there.

 Try to avoid infection and burns.
 If you have an infection or burn, your body makes extra fluid to fight it.
 If you've had lymph nodes removed, it can be harder for your body to transport this extra fluid and this can cause lymphedema.
-Taking good care of your skin and practicing good hygiene can help reduce your risk of lymphedema by avoiding infection or a burn.

 If possible, have blood drawn, injections, IVs, and vaccinations given in your unaffected arm.
 You also can have vaccinations or flu shots given in another area on your body, such as your hip.
 Tell your doctor or nurse that you're at risk for lymphedema.